 Here are some more 10 fun facts about your nervous system:

-- A newborn baby's brain grows almost 3 times during the course of its first year
+- A newborn baby's brain almost triples in size during the course of its first year.

 - The nervous system can transmit nerve impulses as fast as 100 meters per second, and in some cases, the speed of transmission is around 180 miles per hour

-- A man's brain has 6.5 times more gray matter compared to women, but a woman's brain has 10 times more white matter compared to men
+- A man's brain has 6.5 times more grey matter compared to women, but a woman's brain has 10 times more white matter compared to men.

 - Your nervous system cannot function properly in the absence of potassium and sodium ions.
 Vitamin B is equally essential for your nervous system.